Email-Dashboard/Email-Dashboard/README.md

 }
 ```

-For more specified usage you can follow [step by step](https://email-dashboard.github.io/guide/usage.html#step-by-step) instructions in docs.
+For more specified usage you can follow 🔗[step by step](https://email-dashboard.github.io/guide/usage.html#step-by-step) instructions in docs.

 # 💝 Contributing

-Please read our [contribution guidelines](https://email-dashboard.readthedocs.io/en/latest/Contributing/).
-We are grateful for all contributions! :pray: With following our [rules of the discussions](https://github.com/Email-Dashboard/Email-Dashboard/blob/master/CONTRIBUTING.md), you can contribute many of way.
-Our [issue tracker](https://github.com/Email-Dashboard/Email-Dashboard/issues) is the preferred channel for bug reports, features requests and submitting pull requests.
-We utilized several [labels](https://github.com/Email-Dashboard/Email-Dashboard/labels) to help organize and identify issues.
+Please read our 🔗[contribution guidelines](https://email-dashboard.readthedocs.io/en/latest/Contributing/).
+We are grateful for all contributions! :pray: With following our 🔗[rules of the discussions](https://github.com/Email-Dashboard/Email-Dashboard/blob/master/CONTRIBUTING.md), you can contribute many of way.
+Our 🔗[issue tracker](https://github.com/Email-Dashboard/Email-Dashboard/issues) is the preferred channel for bug reports, features requests and submitting pull requests.
+We utilized several 🔗[labels](https://github.com/Email-Dashboard/Email-Dashboard/labels) to help organize and identify issues.
 You can start with there!
 Also if you want to add some new feature:

 1. Clone or fork the project (`git clone https://github.com/Email-Dashboard/Email-Dashboard`)
 2. Create your feature branch (`git checkout -b my-new-feature`)